 Over the years of grilling, we’ve tried a fair share of grills.
 That’s why, to help you make the right decision, we’ve tested and reviewed 9 of the most popular portable grills for RV on the market, ranking them based on their portability, ease of use, heat distribution, and more.

 1 - Weber Q1000 Liquid Propane Grill for RV

-The Weber Q1000 grill camping provides a respectable 189 square inches of total cooking space, ideal for grilling burgers, steaks, sausage, and other meats.
+The Weber Q1000 grill provides a respectable 189 square inches of total cooking space, ideal for grilling burgers, steaks, sausage, and other meats.